MichelNivard/MCMSEM/README.md

  - Added asymptotic calculation of standard errors for much faster runtimes

 ### Code updates
+ - Update 24-06-2021 (labelled v0.4.0):
+   - Significant backend changes to `MCMfit` to significantly improve performance
+     - (Nearly) everything ported to pure torch, no more indexing in `.objective`, no more `.m3m2v` loops etc.
+     - Note this requires significantly more upfront work (creating base matrices, masks, etc), but results in ~60x performance boost in optimization
+   - Enabled using with CUDA device
+   - Fixed torch-implementation of quadratic scaling when parameters are out of bounds
+   - Enabled using `use_bounds` with a CUDA device
+   - Changed bootstrap code to be in line with current versions
+ - Update 20-06-2021:
+   - Added `runtimes` element to MCMresult that gives some insight intor runtimes of several steps (mostly for development purpposes).
+   - Added `device` argument to `MCMfit` in preparation of CUDA-enabled version
  - Update 17-06-2021 (labelled v0.3.1):
    - Removed several fixed TODO notes
      - Also removed notes about not being able to run MCMSEM for both positive and negative confounding, as this is not feasible in the current code format.
 It is easy enough now for users do this themselves through MCMedit.